AlanRostem/DAT220_notes/public/res/chapters/ch2.md

 both are combined.
 Both the data about the weak entity and foreign keys that link it to the corresponding table is set into one table.

+## ISA Hierarchies

+An ISA (or is-a) hierarchy involves creating an entity set with base attributes that other different entities inherit those attributes along with having additional ones based on their different application (kind of like inheritance in Java).
+This is accomplished by having other weak entities containing the additional attributes or by a relationship table.

+## Views and Security

+Views can be used to present necessary information (or a summary) while hiding details in underlying relations.